 Van Gogh continued his studies as an artist in the spring of 1881, when he moved to his parents’ home in the village of Etten, in the Netherlands.
 His course of self-instruction during this period involved collecting and drawing from prints and reproductions and studying from books.
-Partly due to his falling in love with his cousin Kee Vos-Stricker, van Gogh’s relationship with his parents became increasingly strained.
-The problems came to a head in the winter of that year, when van Gogh left his parents’ house to move to The Hague, which was at that time the nucleus of Dutch painting.
+Partly due to his falling in love with his cousin Kee Vos-Stricker, who was a widow and was not interested in a relationship with Vincent, van Gogh’s relationship with his parents became increasingly strained.
+The problems came to a head in the winter of that year, when van Gogh left his parents’ house to move to The Hague, which was at that time the nucleus of the Dutch painting scene.
 Significantly, the move also marked the end of van Gogh’s religious fervor.

 Fisherman’s wife, 1883